 Sports Related Concussions in Regards to Post Injury Life-Long Disabilities

 ABSTRACT: According to the CDC, 1.6 million to 3.8 million concussions, or mild Traumatic Brian Injuries (mTBI) occur each year and are often sports related.
-Unforutnately, the typical return-to-play protocol remains vague and through a lack of responsibility among some players and medical professionals, a handful of athletes return too early and risk even greater and prolonged TBI.
+Unfortunately, the typical return-to-play protocol remains vague and through a lack of responsibility among some players and medical professionals, a handful of athletes return too early and risk even greater and prolonged TBI.
 This paper will delve into case studies of athletes who have had repeated concussions and the neurodegenerative, cognitive and physical disabilities that may evolve from repeated injury over a long period of time.
 This piece will do so by explaining the physiological cause of mTBI, the return-to-play protocol set by medical professionals, and certain case studies in which a breach of safety was conducted and the athlete returned too early.
 The last part of this paper will examine potential correctives for reducing mTBIs.

-All over the world, millions experience Traumatic Brain Injuries (TBI) on an annual basis.
-More common though are Mild Traumatic Brain Injuries (mTBI), also known as concussions.
-Concussions occur when an impact to the head causes the brain to hit the wall of the skull which causes ion imbalances in the brain and damage to the tissue and vasculature of the brain (Stern 460).
+All over the world, millions experience Traumatic Brain Injuries (TBI) on an annual basis particularly in the form of Mild Traumatic Brain Injuries (mTBI), also known as concussions.
+Concussions occur when an impact to the head causes the brain to hit the wall of the skull, which causes ion imbalances in the brain and damage to the tissue and vasculature of the brain (Stern 460).
 Concussions can range in severity depending on the symptoms shown, which includes dizziness, fatigue, loss of consciousness, motor control impairment, headache and many more (McCrory 341).
-A large portion of concussions that occur annually are sports related from high contact sports such as American Football, Wrestling, Rugby, Lacrosse, Hockey, Boxing as well as on occasion lower contact sports.
+A large portion of concussions that occur annually are sports related from high contact sports such as American Football, Wrestling, Rugby, Lacrosse, Hockey, and Boxing, as well as, on occasion, some lower contact sports.
 When concussed, athletes who seek help are monitored through the return-to-play protocol to help minimize the lasting damage that can take place from the concussion.
-With this being said, there are still a large number of athletes who end up reporting lasting damage years after from repeated concussions that happened during the athletes active days.
+With this being said, there are still a large number of athletes who end up reporting lasting damage years after from repeated concussions that happened during the their active days.

 In the United States alone, 1.6-3.8 million athletes suffer concussions annually from high contact sports (Langlois 375).
 If given enough time, only 15% of concussions remain symptomatic after one year (Stern S461).
-Although most singular events of concussions generally don’t show many lasting effects, repeated concussions have been shown to have dire, and sometimes deadly repercussions.
+Although most singular event concussions generally don’t show many lasting effects, repeated concussions have been shown to have dire, and sometimes deadly repercussions.
 Returning to play before an athlete is ready may cause repeated head injuries and lead to neurodegenerative disease and cognitive and physical disabilities throughout the athletes life.
 Unfortunately, many athletes return to playing before they are fully healed.
 Some argue that this is a fault of the protocol itself.
-However, research shows that the problem lies not with the protocol, but depends on the individual athlete.
+However, research shows that the problem lies not with the protocol, but with the individual athlete.
 Many athletes jump the gun and misjudge the protocol, unaware of the risk they bring to themselves.
-Through a series of case studies such as that of Muhammad Ali and the lawsuits hovering around the NFL lately, this paper argues that there isn’t one perfect protocol for all athletes, but that the time frame for when an athlete can return to playing should be determined on a case by case basis.
+Through a series of case studies such as that of Muhammad Ali and lawsuits filed against the NFL for play-sustained head trauma, this paper argues that there isn’t one perfect protocol for all athletes, but that the time frame for when an athlete can return to playing should be determined on a case by case basis.